 Pilgrim Hat Cookies

-Time to give thanks with this batch of tasty pilgrim hat cookies!
-Your child will race to the kitchen to make these fluffy marshmallow and chocolate cookies that taste a little like s’mores.
-Make this a Thanksgiving tradition that the whole family will want to end the night on.
+Pilgrim hat cookies are tasty Thanksgiving treats!
+Give thanks with a batch of these adorable pilgrim hat cookies.
+Your child will race to the kitchen to make these fluffy marshmallow and chocolate cookies that taste a little like s'mores.
+Make pilgrim hat cookies a Thanksgiving tradition for the whole family.

 What You Need:

 - Large marshmallows

 - Chocolate chips

 What You Do: